DavenH/SolarSimulation/README.md

 ![](media/simulation-14d.png)

 ---
-This is the simulation over 128 years; note the battery capacity degrading over a period of approx 48 years from regular cycling.
+This is the simulation using best battery size and solar array size over 128 years; note the battery capacity degrading over a period of approx 48 years from regular cycling.
+Despite the degredation, it very rarely falls below the level that would incur costly backup generator usage.

 ![](media/simulation-128y.png)